 Bug spray poisoning

-Most bug repellents contain DEET (N,N-diethyl-m-toluamide) as their active ingredient.
-DEET is one of the few insect repellants that work.
-It is recommended to prevent mosquito-born diseases such as malaria, dengue fever, and West Nile virus.
+Most bug repellents contain DEET (N,N-diethyl-meta-toluamide) as their active ingredient.
+DEET is one of the few insect sprays that works to repel bugs.
+It is recommended for preventing diseases that mosquitos spread.
+Some of these are malaria, dengue fever, and West Nile virus.

 - Breathing difficulty

 - Loss of alertness (stupor), from the blood oxygen level being out of balance

 - Tremors (if a large amount is swallowed)

 - Seizures (if a large amount is swallowed)

 Below are symptoms of using sprays that contain DEET in different parts of the body.

 - Hives or mild skin redness and irritation.
 These symptoms are usually mild and will go away when the product is washed off the skin.